jez/language-communities-on-github/description/description.md

 conventional usage of the word (like "social networking sites").
 In order to get things done, developers frequently collaborate with others, doing things like reporting bugs, discussing future changes, and reviewing code for quality.
-A common online platform where software development is GitHub.
+A common online platform where software development happens is GitHub.
 GitHub groups software development into source repositories, or "repos," which then belong to individual users or entire organizations.